uhlerlab/porcelan/README.md

 * `data` contains jupyter notebooks for downloading, simulating, and pre-processing the datasets used in the paper's results.
 For convenience, we also provide pre-processed data files in `data/preprocessed`.
 See [`data/README.md`](data/README.md) for further details.
 * `figure_notebooks` contains jupyter notebooks to reproduce the paper's main and supplemental figures.
 Most results can be reproduced in a few seconds or minutes but we also provide the data files for the results displayed in the figures in `results` for convenience.
 See [`figure_notebooks/README.md`](figure_notebooks/README.md) for further details.
+* `tutorial` contains a jupyter notebook that walks the user through applying all componenets of PORCELAN to an example tumor.

 ## Dependencies:
 **Python:**